didierfred/SimpleModifyHeaders/README.md

 - comment: a comment
 - apply on: "request" if the modification applies to the request headers or "response" if the modification applies to the response headers
 - status: on if the modification is active, off otherwise
+- export: if set to value "To export" the rule is exported when using the export function

 ## Url pattern
 We can choose the URLs on which the modifications are applied by modifying the URL pattern :